tryelseb/Webpack-config/README.txt

 Author: Tryelseb <tryelseb@gmail.com>

-The assumly is on test stage, build of the webpack for private projects.
+The assembly is on test stage, build of the webpack for private projects.
 ---------
 node version is 16+